Flow Measurement Questions: Preparing for Field Instrumentation Interview then read this article about flow measurement and test yourself.

-Normal condition of Temperature and Pressure is NTP.
+The normal condition of Temperature and Pressure is NTP.

-Standard condition of Temperature and Pressure is STP.
+The standard condition of Temperature and Pressure is STP.

 The definitions for these conditions are defined but are interchanging in various countries.
-In India they are defined as follows,
+In India, they are defined as follows,

 NTP: 0° C Temperature and 1 Atmosphere Pressure.